harinirahul24/school/wp-content/plugins/easy-accordion-free/readme.txt

 Deactivate all plugins you are using and check if the problem is still occurring.

 If none of the previously listed actions helps you solve the problem, then, submit a ticket in the forum and describe your problem accurately, specify WordPress and plugin versions you are using and any other information that might help us solve your problem as quickly as possible.
-Please create a support thread here: [__support forum.__](https://shapedplugin.com/support-forum/)
+Please create a support thread here: [__support.__](https://shapedplugin.com/support/?user=lite)

 Note: Support will be delayed If you post on Sunday (Sunday is our official holiday).

 = Q. Where can I report bugs? =
-**A.** If you find a bug, please report it in our active [__support forum.__](https://shapedplugin.com/support-forum/ask-question/) You will be replied once the issue is resolved.
+**A.** If you find a bug, please report it in our active [__support.__](https://shapedplugin.com/support/?user=lite) You will be replied once the issue is resolved.

 = Q. Do you want to encourage the developer team for future improvement? =